ShairozS/Fake_News_Generator/README.md

 ### Usage Tutorial
+THIS PROGRAM BUILT AND TESTED WITH PYTHON 3

 https://youtu.be/TFCXgz-q3N0

 * In case the above process doesn't work, and you are familiar enough with Python to have installed the dependencies above, you can simply run quick_generate.py from terminal.